fhhagenberg-sqe-mcm-ws20/elevator-control-center-team-e/README.md

 ### Product quality

-You can our product quality metrics on [SonarCloud](https://sonarcloud.io/dashboard?id=fhhagenberg-sqe-mcm-ws20_elevator-control-center-team-e)
+You can view our product quality metrics on [SonarCloud](https://sonarcloud.io/dashboard?id=fhhagenberg-sqe-mcm-ws20_elevator-control-center-team-e).

 ### Prerequisites

 - [x] Java 13 JDK (e.g. Oracle or OpenJDK).
-- [x] Maven 3.
-(If you use an IDE like Eclipse or IntelliJ, Maven is already included), see http://maven.apache.org/install.html
+- [x] Maven 3 (if you use an IDE like Eclipse or IntelliJ, Maven is already included), see http://maven.apache.org/install.html
 - [x] An IDE or code editor of your choice.

 ### Instructions